SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/customization.md

 {{< c8y-admon-req >}}
 APPLICATION ACCESS:

-Branding feature comes as default with {{<enterprise-tenant>}} and is available from within Administration application.
+The Branding feature comes as default with the {{<enterprise-tenant>}} and is available in the Administration application.

-Branding functionality is enabled by subscribing to the "feature-branding" application.
+The branding functionality is enabled by subscribing to the "feature-branding" application.

 ROLES & PERMISSIONS:

-* To manage branding configuration:
+* To manage the branding configuration:
-  * READ, ADMIN, CREATE for "Inventory" permission type;
+  * READ, ADMIN, CREATE permission for the "Inventory" permission type
-  * READ, ADMIN for "Options management" permission type;
+  * READ, ADMIN permission for the "Options management" permission type
-* To apply branding configuration: READ, ADMIN for "Application management" permission type.
+* To apply the branding configuration: READ, ADMIN permission for the "Application management" permission type

 On tenant creation, there are default roles available that can be used as a sample configuration for the above-mentioned permissions:
-* Tenant Manager - Can manage tenant-wide configurations like applications, tenant options and retention rules
+* Tenant Manager - manages tenant-wide configurations like applications, tenant options and retention rules

 {{< /c8y-admon-req >}}